 Let's set the scene: You just danced your pants off in the middle of a pile of dirt and you're covered in the thick, glistening sweat-filth tar that comes with taking drugs in the desert.
 You want to relax.
 Common sense says that you should take a dip in one of the many hot springs in the Black Rock Desert, right?
 WRONG.

 We've all seen photos of Burning Man, but have we really seen photos from Burning Man?
 Think about it.
-The no photo policy is in place so attendees can cut loose and do whatever they would naturally do if they weren't surrounded by thousands of pocket-sized cameras, and the kind of people who can really afford to do this desert anarchy festival correctly are some of the wealthiest people in the world.
+The "no photos" policy is in place so attendees can cut loose and do whatever they would naturally do if they weren't surrounded by thousands of pocket-sized cameras, and the kind of people who can really afford to do this desert anarchy festival correctly are some of the wealthiest people in the world.

-Also, it wouldn't endear them to their uptight colleagues if they were photographed zonked out of their mind on molly and wearing a diaper.
+It wouldn't endear them to their uptight colleagues if they were photographed zonked out of their mind on molly and wearing a diaper.